SergeAtZeArtfinder/nx-monorepo-poc/README.md

 ✔ Default stylesheet format · css
 ✔ Do you want Nx Cloud to make your CI fast? · github

+### Generate application or library

+- best way to set all configurations right - is to use NX CONSOLE > Generate UI panel ( VSCode left side panel )

 ### TailwindCSS

 1. Install and configure Tailwind in an Nx workspace